niwazukihon/cf_ai_vndb-agent/README.md

 pnpm build-db
 ```

-This parses the VNDB COPY dump, picks the top 10,000 VNs by vote count, and writes `data.sqlite` locally.
+This parses the vndb COPY dump, picks the top 10,000 VNs by vote count, and writes `data.sqlite` locally.
 Adjust the size with `TOP_N=5000 pnpm build-db`.

 Sanity-check the local SQLite: